electron/governance/wg-api/spec-documents/scroll-view.md

 * `point` - The point in the `contentView` to scroll to.

-Scrolls the view’s closest ancestor `clipView` object so a point in the view lies at the origin of the clip view's bounds rectangle.
+Scroll to the horizontal (`point.x`) and vertical (`point.y`) position.

 #### `view.getScrollPosition()` _Experimental_

-Returns `Point`
+Returns `Point` - The horizontal and vertical scroll position.

 #### `view.getMaximumScrollPosition()` _Experimental_

-Returns `Point`
+Returns `Point` - The maximum horizontal and vertical scroll position.

 #### Events